jamesplease/redux-resource/docs/guides/state-structure.md

 Keep in mind that you don't _need_ to store any additional metadata here.
-For instance, in the above example, if you'd rather have a `selectedIds` property directly on your state instead, then you can do that, too.
+For instance, in the above example, if you'd rather have a `selectedIds` property directly on your state instead, then you could do that instead.
 Just know that the option is there to store your own, additional metadata in the `meta` object.

 ### Labels